In every case in which you are the defendant, you will be required to enter a plea of guilty, no contest, or not guilty.

 There is no penalty for pleading not guilty.
 Your sentence will not be more severe or less severe based merely on how you plead.

-Some offenses, such as driving under the influence of alcohol or drugs, carry enhancement penalties for subsequent convictions.
+Some offenses, such as driving under the influence of alcohol or drugs, driving on a license suspended or revoked for DUI, or battery constituting domestic violence carry enhancement penalties for subsequent convictions.
+Enhanced penalties may include minimum required jail time, revocation of your license, or loss of the right to bear arms.
 Convictions may also result in a violation of probation or parole, if applicable, and/or the recharging of a complaint that has been deferred.

-You should seek the advice of legal counsel before entering a guilty or no contest plea to a gross misdemeanor or felony.
 You give up your constitutional rights by pleading guilty or no contest.
-You give up your right to a trial, your right to the assistance of an attorney at all stages of the proceedings, including appeal.
+You give up your right to a trial.
 You give up your right to confront the witnesses and to cross-examine them, your right to present evidence on your own behalf, the right to have subpoenas issued to compel witnesses of your choosing to appear and testify, and your right to remain silent.

-Your plea must be free and voluntary and not the result of any force, threats, or promises (except a plea agreement, if any).
+Your plea must be free, voluntary, and not the result of any force, threats, or promises (except a plea agreement, if any).

 If You Are Not a Citizen of the U.S.A.